Achievable logoAchievable logo

 DICE four basic sections

-Insurers go to great lengths to ensure that their contract language is clear and avoid misunderstandings about the policy’s terms.
-Still, questions and conflicts do arise, and when they do, they often involve the concepts of warranties and representations.
+Insurers work to make contract language clear and to avoid misunderstandings about policy terms.
+Even so, questions and conflicts still arise.
+When they do, they often involve warranties and representations.

 Representations are statements made on the application that are substantially true to the best of the applicant’s knowledge.

-If a statement is made on an application that the applicant knows is false, it is a misrepresentation and may constitute fraud.
+If an applicant makes a statement on an application that the applicant knows is false, it is a misrepresentation and may constitute fraud.
 If the insurer can prove that the misrepresentation was made intentionally, it may void the contract and may be punishable as a Class 6 felony.

 Lesson Summary